Vandivier/arias-tale-rpg/docs/metagame.md

 <!--
    - The literal content below these comments is pasted as instructions for the custom GPT called `arias-tale-roleplay-assistant`, and sibling Markdown files are also uploaded to the GPT.
+   - as of 12/24/23; "GPT instructions cannot be longer than 8000 characters."
+   - but, [GPT-4 Turbo is now in ChatGPT](https://www.reddit.com/r/singularity/comments/17t738s/new_version_of_gpt4_turbo_is_now_in_chatgpt/) [with a context window of about 300 pages](https://help.openai.com/en/articles/8555510-gpt-4-turbo), so Chat Priming still seems to work better than a Custom GPT.
    - Room for Improvement Before Ambuguity Reduction Framework: https://chat.openai.com/c/253beb6e-44c8-4762-a753-32b842ce3a6a
    - Rating After Ambiguity Reduction Framework: https://chat.openai.com/c/d673c33f-640f-445f-a6eb-80e72558e892 -->